-Chelsea Football Club is supporting the Royal British Legion’s Poppy Appeal at today’s match, as we mark Remembrance Day on the 100th anniversary of the end of the First World War.
+Chelsea Football Club is supporting the Royal British Legion's Poppy Appeal at Saturday’s match against Crystal Palace to mark Remembrance.

-Fans can help the appeal by donating money to the servicemen and women collecting around Stamford Bridge, with the club also donating half of the proceeds from today’s Chelsea Foundation 50/50 Draw to the Royal British Legion.
+Fans can help the appeal by donating money to the service men and women collecting around Stamford Bridge, and the club is also donating half of the proceeds from the matchday raffle to the Royal British Legion.